mooreryan/InteinFinder/_docs_src/src/config-files.md

     - The name of the executable program
 	- Also, you could pass in a path to the program (TODO add a test for this)
     - default value: `makeprofiledb`
-	    - Note that this default value assumes that the program is on you [PATH](TODO)
+	    - Note that this default value assumes that the program is on your [PATH](http://www.linfo.org/path_env_var.html)

 ### MAFFT

-[MAFFT](TODO) is used to do the alignments when refining putative intein regions.
+[MAFFT](https://mafft.cbrc.jp/alignment/software/) is used to do the alignments when refining putative intein regions.

 - `exe`
     - The name of the executable program
 	- Also, you could pass in a path to the program (TODO add a test for this)
     - default value: `mafft`
-	    - Note that this default value assumes that the program is on you [PATH](TODO)
+	    - Note that this default value assumes that the program is on your path

 ### MMseqs2

-[MMseqs2](TODO) is used to search queries against intein sequences
+[MMseqs2](https://github.com/soedinglab/MMseqs2) is used to search queries against intein sequences

 - `exe`
     - The name of the executable program
 	- Also, you could pass in a path to the program (TODO add a test for this)
     - default value: `mmseqs`
-	    - Note that this default value assumes that the program is on you [PATH](TODO)
+	    - Note that this default value assumes that the program is on your path
 - `evalue`
     - default value: `1e-3`
 - `num_iterations`